-PUWER and its requirements apply to all personnel including employers, employees, contractors, and suppliers, irrespective of whether they are full-time or part-time and include temporary or seasonal workers.
+PUWER and its requirements apply to all personnel including employers, employees, contractors, and suppliers, irrespective of whether they are full-time, part-time, temporary or seasonal workers.

-Furthermore, the Regulations apply to numerous types of equipment and workplaces, whether you work in a factory, construction site, office, retail, the care industry, or practically any industry you can think of.
+Furthermore, the Regulations apply to all types of equipment and industries, whether you work in a factory, on a construction site, an office, in retail, the care industry, or practically any industry you can think of.